tomsoderlund/nextjs-multi-domain-locale/README.md

 # nextjs-multi-domain-locale

+> Multiple domains and languages on the same Next.js site

 This is an example of hosting **multiple domains on the same Next.js site** (while maintaining **multiple languages** and [static site generation (SSG)](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation)), using [Next.js’ i18n system](https://nextjs.org/docs/advanced-features/i18n-routing).

 ## Demo